imvoodoochild/orc/README.md

 php artisan queue:work

-Step 5: Once the PHP server has started, type the web URL below on a browser to interact with the url:
+Step 5: Once the PHP server has started, type the web URL below on a browser to interact with the project:

 http://localhost:8000/